Liam-Weitzel/Off-Grid-CCTV/backend/ai/study.md

 ## Abstract

-This paper presents a benchmark of various object detection model architectures on five new small datasets consisting of images from analog video streams with conditions of interference.
+The expansion of the modern trend to utilize object detection in real time digital CCTV footage to wireless analog CCTV systems still presents challenges due to the high levels of noise of analog video.
+In this paper we aim to present a benchmark of various object detection model architectures on five new small datasets consisting of images from analog video streams with conditions of interference.
+The model architectures tested are Yolov8, Faster-RCNN, Masked-RCNN, and Retinanet.
+We compared the models using different hyperparameters, amount of training, and with or without pre-training.
+From this comparison we found that Yolov8 performed the best in terms of inference time, although Faster-RCNN showed the highest accuracy.
 We provide the observation that live object detection on analog video streams with conditions of interference is possible with commendable performance and accuracy.
-The model architectures tested are Yolov8, Faster-RCNN, Masked-RCNN, and Retinanet.
-From these Yolov8 performed the best in terms of inference speed, although Faster-RCNN showed the highest accuracy.
-The hyperparameters, amount of training, and whether the model was pre-trained where adjusted and tested against.

 ## Introduction